 About me

 I am a Post-Doctoral Researcher at the Institute of Social Sciences at Humboldt University Berlin.
-I have completed my PhD in the Department of Political Science at University College London (UCL).
-During my PhD, I was a visiting researcher at the University of Vienna and at Yale University.
+I have completed my PhD at University College London (UCL) in Fall 2023 and held visiting appointments at Yale, Nuffield College Oxford, and the University of Vienna.

 Publications